dwarde594/1950s-Radio-Restoration/setup.md

+# Setup
-# Raspberry Pi setup
+## Raspberry Pi software
 Any Raspberry Pi can be used.
 I used a Zero W for my project.
-Install Raspian Buster onto the Pi (you can choose if you want to use SSH or Desktop)
+Install Raspian Buster onto the Pi using the Raspberry Pi imager (you can choose if you want to use SSH or Desktop).